How Your Eye Exam Can Reveal Other Diseases and Conditions

-However, according to Dr. Crowell, the most common way she can help a patient discover they have diabetes is through fluctuating vision prescriptions.
+However, one of the most common ways a doctor can help a patient discover they have diabetes is through fluctuating vision prescriptions.
 I’ve written a little about that, and other causes of vision fluctuation, here.
 Blood sugar spikes actually cause your vision to change, so when a doctor has a patient returning for a refraction do-over — only to discover a big difference from the measurements taken only a few weeks ago — the first thing they suggest is that the patient get their blood sugars checked.

 Eye Tissue and Your Body

 The tissues in your eye are the same as those found in your other major organs.
 Unlike your other organs, the eye tissues can be closely observed by an eye doctor, revealing the same conditions or diseases that might otherwise be found through invasive surgery.
 Often these problems don’t show any outward symptoms otherwise, and the earlier a condition or disease is detected, the greater chance of preventing permanent harm.
 Some of the diseases and conditions that can be discovered through observation of eye tissue are:

 - Some kinds of cancer